How insurers can turn toxic overnight

 Occasionally, a news story pops up that stuns readers: A pilot about to fly is discovered to be drunk, a doctor lets down his patients, or a captain abandons ship, leaving his passengers high and dry.

 The reason that most people recoil at such news is because they expected better.
 The professionals in the story were meant to protect but their actions undermined everything they stood for.

 And here's where insurance companies are especially vulnerable: Your brand values are based on care for customers ... so if you're careless with their sensitive data, what confidence can they have that your services will live up to their promise?
 Trust gets destroyed instantly.

 Health fraud is rising

 When world-leading brands suffer data breaches, they make headlines for obvious reasons.
 But it's a mistake to think that less high-profile businesses escape criminal intentions.
-Fraudsters tend to be motivated by money rather than kudos and insurance provides rich pickings.
+Criminals tend to be motivated by money rather than kudos and insurance provides rich pickings.

-Putting data out of reach
+Putting data out of reach,

-One way that insurance companies can help to protect themselves from data breaches is by deploying CallGuard in their contact centres.
+One way that insurance companies can help to protect themselves from data breaches is by deploying CallGuard in their contact centers.
 The solution prevents sensitive details whether its payment card or personal data from being stolen by rogue agents because the information is made not available to employees.
-Not seen, heard or stored anywhere, not even in call recordings so there’s nothing to steal.
+Not seen, heard or stored anywhere, not even in call recordings so there's nothing to steal.

 It's not tricky to deploy either.
 CallGuard can be implemented with no change to your CRM or payment service provider.
-What's more, it allows your agents to deal with customers securely, regardless of whether they're based in your contact centre or working from home.
+What's more, it allows your agents to deal with customers securely, regardless of whether they're based in your contact center or working from home.